Kathy Maister's Start Cooking

 How Do I Apply a Spice Rub?

 Just sprinkle the rub on the meat, then spread it around with your fingers.
 A spice rub will act as a seasoning if it’s used just before cooking.
-It can be put on the meat up to a day in advance for more flavour.
+It can be put on the meat up to a day in advance for more flavor.

 How Do I Make a Spice Rub?